robertoperuzzo/ddd25/README.md

-# ddd25
+# DDD25 - AI-Powered Semantic Search in Drupal with Typesense
-Typesense Launcher for Drupal
+Typesense Launcher for Drupal.